LtqxWYEG/ShitStuckToYourMouse/README.md

 ---

-Ah... currently using the sparkles increases the energy usage of my PC by 20W.
-Maybe don't use it untill I find a better suited package than PyGame.

 Performance with 20 particles per frame @60fps: (runs only on a single core)
 - Laptop with AMD A4-6210:              25% CPU usage. (max per core: 25%)
-- Desktop with AMD Ryzen 5 2600 @4Ghz:  4.7 to 5.5% CPU usage. (max per core: 8.33%)
+- Desktop with AMD Ryzen 5 2600 @4Ghz:  5.14% avg CPU usage. (max per core: 8.33%)

 Performance of Clock, Color, Image, CPU, RAM ...:
 - Laptop:   3 to 5% CPU usage. (max per core: 25%)
-- Desktop:  0.7 to 1% CPU usage. (max per core: 8.33%)
+- Desktop:  0.00 to 0.20% avg CPU usage. (max per core: 8.33%)
+(measured using Resource Monitor)

+Ah... currently using the sparkles increases the energy usage of my PC by 20W.
+Maybe don't use it untill I find a better suited package than PyGame.

 For some reason, if no subprocesses are running, PoopStuckToYourMouse.exe (or main.pyw) uses 4 to 5% CPU on my laptop.